The Varys Series effectively upscales the bass response of the Mesa Series for those with rooms capable of accommodating a 550mm wide cabinet.

 Specification:

-U-frame plywood construction with air-spaced planar drivers
+H-frame plywood sandwich (constrained layer) construction with air-spaced planar drivers

 Dual 15-inch ferrite bass drivers with paper cones